• Skip to primary navigation

 DIY Archimedes Screw

-We used DUPLO to create an incline for transporting water to test our contraption.
-I used food colouring to colour the water, but that was just to make it more visible and is not necessary.
+To test our contraption, we used DUPLO to create an incline for transporting water.
+I also used food colouring to colour the water, but that was to make it more visible and is not necessary.

 DIY Archimedes Screw made using DUPLO for the incline, a cardboard tube and clear tubing